Retirement Retired Life

 You may have needed two cars when you and your spouse were working and commuting.
 But if you are both retired, a two-car household may be causing you to spend extra money.

 A great way to reduce costs is to get rid of one car.
-You can not only save money on the vehicle itself, but also by not paying for insurance, gas, maintenance, and more for an additional vehicle.
+You can save money on car insurance, gas, maintenance, and more for an additional vehicle.

 Shopping too much